danaikorre/dsmanufacturing.github.io/organisation.md

 The course targets professionals working in, among others, finance, the sports industry, the creative industry, in journalism, education and in the public sector.
 It will enable participants to describe a visualisation problem, to explore the data using data visualisation, to discuss and design appropriate visualisation concepts, and to implement and critically reflect on them.
 The bi-disciplinary approach, from the Computer Science and Social Sciences perspectives, aims to increase accessibility and ensures both grounding in technical understanding and application across sectors.

 The course is designed for an interdisciplinary audience, targeting participants with a background in design, data analysis, and other areas.
-In addition to core, manadatory [topics](./content.html) that aim to develop visual literacy, participants can chose from a variety of optional, more specialised topics during the course.
+In addition to core, mandatory [topics](./content.html) that aim to develop visual literacy, participants can chose from a variety of optional, more specialised topics during the course.

 General __programming skills are not required__ but those with a good understanding of JavaScript, python or R can learn how to use visualisation libraries such as D3.js, [https://d3js.org](https://d3js.org).
 The course will give you an overview of a range of commercial and open source tools to help you decide what works best for your project and skills.
 <table>